openedx/edx-documentation/en_us/shared/course_features/teams/teams_discussions.rst

 flag posts, and so on.

-Posts made by discussion community TAs are marked as "By: Community TA" in the list of posts, and those made by discussion moderators or discussion admins are marked as "By: Staff".
+Posts made by discussion community TAs are marked as "By: Community TA" in the discussion navigation pane, and those made by discussion moderators or discussion admins are marked as "By: Staff".

 ***********************************
 Ability to Edit or Delete Posts